Ambode, Fayose bag gender-friendly governors of the year award — Nigeria Today

 By Josephine Agbonkhese

-The event holding in Lagos today will also witness the induction of ten women, including Siza Mzimela, Founder/Chief Executive Officer, Fly Blue Crane, South Africa; Dr. Amy Jadesimi, Managing Director, Lagos Deep Offshore Logistics Base (LADOL), and Sylvia Asana Owu, Deputy Chief Executive Officer, Ghana Shippers’ Authority.
+The event holding in Lagos this Thursday will also witness the induction of ten women, including Siza Mzimela, Founder/Chief Executive Officer, Fly Blue Crane, South Africa; Dr. Amy Jadesimi, Managing Director, Lagos Deep Offshore Logistics Base (LADOL), and Sylvia Asana Owu, Deputy Chief Executive Officer, Ghana Shippers’ Authority.

 Also on the list are Hon.
 Janet Adeyemi, President, Women in Mining (Nigeria); Priscillia Ogwemoh, Managing Partner, Olisa Agbakoba Legal; Funke Agbor, SAN, amongst others.